 Screening for abnormalities in the structure of your womb

-You may be offered a pelvic ultrasound scan to check for and assess any abnormalities in the structure of your womb, so that they can be treated if necessary.
+You will be offered a pelvic ultrasound scan to check for and assess any abnormalities in the structure of your womb, so that they can be treated if necessary.

 Tests and treatment for a weak cervix

-Treatment to prevent or change the response of the immune system (known as immunotherapy) is not recommended for women with recurrent miscarriage.
-It has not been proven to work, does not improve the chances of a live birth and it may carry serious risks (including transfusion reaction, allergic shock and hepatitis).
+Treatment to prevent or change the response of the immune system (known as immunotherapy) is not routinely recommended for women with recurrent miscarriage.
+It has not been proven to work, does not improve the chances of a live birth and can be associated with certain risks.

 What could it mean for me in future?